bilalcaliskan/redis-ansible-role/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Example parameters are listed below.
+See defaults/main.yml for all:

-        redis_host: 0.0.0.0
+        redis_version: 5.0.7
         redis_port: 6379
         sentinel_port: 16379
         slave_read_only: yes